MoraXX-D/MoraXX-D/README.md

-- 👋 Hi, I’m @MoraXX-D
+- 👋 Hi, I’m @MoraXX-D (Shubham Kumar)
 - 👀 I’m interested in programing and tech
-- 🌱 I’m currently learning DSA and Object Oriented Programning
+- 🌱 I’m currently learning DSA and Java
 - 💞️ I’m looking to collaborate on github
-- 📫 How to reach me just email me
+- 📫 Just E-mail me✌

 <!---
 MoraXX-D/MoraXX-D is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.